cryptobench/EasySigns/README.md

 1. Download the latest `EasySigns.jar` from [Releases](../../releases)
 2. Put it in your server's `mods` folder
 3. Restart your server
-4. Use `/sign Hello World!` to create your first sign
+4. Use `/sign Hello World!` to create your first floating text

 ---